radcli14/BeeSwift/README.md

 ## Create Swift AppDelegate Extension

-In the tree on the left hand side, right click `beeswift` and then `New File`.
+In Xcode, in the tree on the left hand side, right click `beeswift` and then `New File`.
 Select `Swift File` in the menu, then click `Next`.
 Enter the name `AppDelegateExtension` then click `Create`, without modifying any defaults.
 On the subsequent popup, click the option to `Create Bridging Header`.